 Clio combines multiple features in its software to manage all legal tasks, which include client intake, contact management, calendaring, document management, timekeeping, billing, and trust accounting.
-Clio can simplify all this with its uncomplicated dashboard.
-Attorneys and firms can easily manage deadlines, documents, billing, cases, and more.
+Clio can simplify all of this with its uncomplicated dashboard.
+Attorneys and firms can manage deadlines, documents, billing, cases, and more.
 Clio Grow helps you manage your customer details, e-signatures, and intake forms.
-Clio as it can be accessed from anywhere so it’s easy to run remote processes for your law firm.
+Clio can be accessed from anywhere so it’s easy to run remote processes for your law firm.

 MyCase can help lawyers in small firms keep track of customer communications and daily management of the firm.
 It handles all case details including invoices, calendars, documents, and emails.
 They are accessible even if you are working remotely, to facilitate improved caseload management.
 Try a free trial of MyCase.

-Smokeball is a cloud-based legal productivity software that automatically records time for increased profitability.
-It can help with all your billing requirements regardless of whether you bill an hourly, contingency, or a fixed fee.
-It contains more than 17,000 automatic forms and integrates flawlessly with Word, Outlook, Quickbooks, LawPay, RingCentral, and more.
+Smokeball is a cloud-based legal productivity software that records time for increased profitability.
+It can help with all of your billing requirements regardless of whether you bill an hourly, contingency, or fixed fee.
+It contains more than 17,000 automatic forms and integrates with Word, Outlook, Quickbooks, LawPay, RingCentral, and more.
 This helps with getting paid faster, tracking cases faster, and assisting in effective management of legal firms’ practice.
 The Smokeball app for Android or iPhone can be accessed anywhere.

-2. E-Signature Tools for Legal Contracts
+2. E-Signature Tools For Legal Contracts

 DocuSign enables law firms of all sizes to accelerate agreement turnaround time and reduce costs while ensuring document security and privacy.
 DocuSign saves you from performing repetitive manual processes and lets you track and archive agreements, store documents, and standardize your business processes.
-This means you will no longer need to manually enter information.
+This means that you will no longer need to manually enter information.
 Connect and automate your full process for agreements.
 DocuSign Free Edition is perfect if you’re only after signatures, as it lets you sign an unlimited number of documents.

 HelloSign enables you to obtain legally binding online e-signatures on your documents.
 It can be used by any size of business to get your vital documents signed.
 You can integrate HelloSign with Slack, Zapier, HubSpot, Dropbox, Google Drive, Drive.com, Evernote, and Skydrive.
-The free version offers 3 signed documents, and the full version offers features like flexible signing workflow, email reminders, and team management tools.
+The free version offers three signed documents, and the full version offers features like flexible signing workflow, email reminders, and team management tools.
 This enables a more paperless office and a tool that can be used remotely from anywhere.

-3. Project Management Tools for Client Cases
+3. Project Management Tools For Client Cases

-Project management software will help your law team collaborate on projects, and set priorities and deadlines for cases.
-Together they can manage resources, as well as keep track of goals and expenses.
+Project management software will help your law team collaborate on projects and set priorities and deadlines for cases.
+Together they can manage resources as well as keep track of goals and expenses.

-Basecamp is valuable for law firms for sharing files, discussing issues, and creating tasks.
+Basecamp is valuable to law firms for sharing files, discussing issues, and creating tasks.
 This platform will organize your information all into a single place even if you have remote workers.
 A motion for summary judgment provides a useful example of using Basecamp for task management.
 This task requires the following:

 - Notice of hearing